 However, precisely when it comes to issues of State succession, some doubt arises whether it is likely that practice will have such a law-making or even law-confirming effect.
 Cases of State succession, so the argument goes, are simply too diverse to warrant the drawing of any general conclusions or, what eventually amounts to the same, are so diverse as to allow only the drawing of conclusions of such generality as to make them unsuitable as guidelines for practice.
-Nonetheless, two general conventions on State succession have been drawn up, and a third is in preparation.
-Yet, the 1978 Vienna Convention on Succession of States in respect of Treaties took almost 20 years before it attracted the required 15 instruments of ratification allowing it to enter into force; the 1983 Vienna Convention on Succession of States in respect of State Property, Archives and Debts has yet to enter into force; and only time will tell what will become of the scheduled Convention on State Succession in respect of Nationality.
+Nonetheless, two general conventions on State succession have been drawn up, and a third instrument is in preparation.
+Yet, the 1978 Vienna Convention on Succession of States in respect of Treaties took almost 20 years before it attracted the required 15 instruments of ratification allowing it to enter into force8; the 1983 Vienna Convention on Succession of States in Respect of State Property, Archives and Debts has yet to enter into force9; and only time will tell what will become of the ILC's draft articles on Nationality of Natural Persons in relation to Succession of States10.

-The law on recognition of States is not very well-settled, and is treated in the textbooks as the battleground of two largely irreconcilable theories: the declaratory theory (which holds that recognition merely amounts to acknowledgement of what is already an established fact), and the constitutive theory (which, by contrast, argues that recognition constitutes the basis of acceptance of a new State as a member of the community of States).
+The law on recognition of States is not very well settled, and is treated in the textbooks as the battleground of two largely irreconcilable theories: the declaratory theory (which holds that recognition merely amounts to acknowledgement of what is already an established fact), and the constitutive theory (which, by contrast, argues that recognition constitutes the basis of acceptance of a new State as a member of the community of States).
 The confusion is enhanced by the interplay of such notions as de facto and de iure recognition, recognition of governments rather than States, and issues of implied and collective recognition.
 Indeed, one often hears the argument that recognition is a political rather than a legal act.
-This argument, however, circumvents the normative dilemmas concerning questions about the regulation of membership of the international community, and about the effects political changes in the international world should have for domestic courts and other authorities.
+This argument, however, circumvents the normative dilemmas concerning questions about the regulation of membership of the international community, and about the effects political changes in the international world should have on domestic courts and other authorities.
 With this in mind, it is of special interest to see what the practical effect is of such developments as the issuing of guidelines for recognition by the European Community (EC).
+12